abagames/vibe-game-coding-testbed/README.md

 ## Key Features

-- **Rapid Prototyping with LLMs/AI:** Designed to get from a game idea to a playable prototype quickly, leveraging LLMs for various development tasks.
+- **Rapid Prototyping & Idea Validation:** Designed to get from a game idea to a playable prototype quickly, leveraging LLMs for various development tasks, allowing for rapid validation of game concepts.
-- **Creativity through Constraints:** The 40x25 text-based terminal and ASCII-only display encourage innovative game mechanics and unique visual expressions.
+- **Creativity and Minimalist Charm from Constraints:** The 40x25 text-based terminal and ASCII-only display encourage innovative game mechanics, unique visual expressions, focus on core gameplay, and stimulate player imagination.
 - **Deterministic & Reproducible Development:** Core game logic is separated, ensuring identical game behavior in both simulation and browser environments for easier testing and debugging.
 - **LLM-Friendly Game State Representation:** The console simulator outputs the game screen as text, making it easily parsable and understandable for LLMs, facilitating AI-driven testing, analysis, and even gameplay.
-- **Focused Learning & Experimentation:** Provides a sandbox to try out diverse ideas, rules, and LLM prompting techniques, facilitating a cycle of evaluation and learning to discover better game development methodologies.
+- **Focused Learning, Experimentation & Educational Value:** Provides a sandbox to try out diverse ideas, rules, and LLM prompting techniques.
+The clear separation of concerns and iterative process make it suitable for learning programming and game design fundamentals.
 - **Independent Game Modules:** Each game is self-contained with its own logic, browser entry point, and simulator, allowing for parallel development and testing.
+- **LLM-First Game Development Exploration:** Actively investigates how to best use LLMs' strengths and mitigate their weaknesses in a game development context.

+## Sample Games

+### Blasnake

+Blasnake is an action-packed snake game built with VGCT.
+Control your snake to eat food ($) and grow longer.
+Enclose areas with your snake to destroy enemies within and score big points!
+Various enemy types will appear, challenging your survival.
+Collect enough points or grow long enough to earn extra lives.
+Use Arrow keys or W/A/S/D to control the snake.

+Play Blasnake in your PC web browser: [Play Blasnake](https://abagames.github.io/vibe-game-coding-testbed/blasnake/)

 ## Quick Start